 It is also the only known Mayan settlement in Belize in which the buildings were constructed with limestone blocks with no visible mortar binding them together.

 The Maya name for the Blue Creek is “Hokeb Ha,” or “Where the water enters the earth”.
-Blue Creek is an extremely large cave that begins near the village of Santa Cruz, where the river rushes under ground, resurfacing five mile later near the village of Blue Creek.
+Blue Creek is an extremely large cave that begins near the village of Santa Cruz, where the river rushes underground, resurfacing five miles later near the village of Blue Creek.
 The cave is classified as a wet cave with dry routes.
+Laru Beya Resort is not currently offering tours to this location.

 Xunantunich is located at San Jose Succotz Village in the Cayo District, eight miles west of San Ignacio Town.
 Here we begin the first leg of our tour with a knowledgeable local tour guide.
 Xunantunich was a major ceremonial center during the Classic Period (300-900 AD).
 The site is composed of six major plazas, surrounded by more than twenty-five temples and palaces.
 The most prominent structure located at the south end of the site is the pyramid “El Castillo”(The Castle) which is 130 feet high above the plaza.
 This was the tallest man-made structure in all of Belize, until the discovery of “Caana” at Caracol.
 The most notable feature on “El Castillo” is located on the east side of the lower temple.
 There you will find a reconstructed frieze, a banded stucco decoration, which at one time extended around the entire pyramid.